alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 ## Rebooting rabbitmq machines

-There's a fabric task to reboot all nodes in the rabbitmq cluster, waiting for the cluster to recover before rebooting the next node.
+There's a Fabric task to reboot all nodes in the rabbitmq cluster, waiting for the cluster to recover before rebooting the next node.

 However, the `govuk_crawler_worker` app points directly to to rabbitmq-1